JuliaLang/julia/doc/src/manual/performance-tips.md

 # Checking for equality with a singleton

-When checking if a value is equal to some singleton it can be be better for performance to check for identicality (`===`) instead of equality (`==`).
+When checking if a value is equal to some singleton it can be better for performance to check for identicality (`===`) instead of equality (`==`).
 The same advice applies to using `!==` over `!=`.
-These type of checks frequently occurs e.g. when implementing the iteration protocol and checking if `nothing` is returned from [`iterate`](@ref).
+These type of checks frequently occur e.g. when implementing the iteration protocol and checking if `nothing` is returned from [`iterate`](@ref).